Get 80% off your plan for your first 6 months.*

 Do I need a P60 for my self assessment tax return?

-Yes, you need your P60 for self assessment if you have both employment and self-employment income.
+Yes, you need your P60 for Self Assessment if you have employment income alongside self-employment earnings.
+The P60 provides the employment figures you'll enter on your tax return.

-• P45s from any jobs you left during the tax year
+• P45s: Cover any jobs you left during the tax year

 How are self assessment tax returns changing?